-Evaluations: All clients receiving speech and language therapy at the William Paterson Speech and Hearing Clinic must have a diagnostic evaluation to support the presence of communication impairment and determine appropriate recommendations for intervention.
+All clients receiving speech and language therapy at the William Paterson Speech and Hearing Clinic must have a diagnostic evaluation to support the presence of communication impairment and determine appropriate recommendations for intervention.
 The diagnostic evaluation need not be completed at the William Paterson Speech and Hearing Clinic.
+All diagnostic reports (initial and re-evaluations) should be filed in chronological order with the most recent date on top.